-&lt;sup>5Sharing nudes and semi-nudes: advice for education settings working with children and young people - GOV.UK (www.gov.uk)
+5Sharing nudes and semi-nudes: advice for education settings working with children and young people - GOV.UK (www.gov.uk)

-- ✓ there is a significant age difference between the sender/receiver. - ✓ there is any coercion or encouragement beyond the sender/receiver. - ✓ the imagery was shared and received with the knowledge of the child in the imagery. - ✓ the child is more vulnerable than usual i.e. at risk. - ✓ there is a significant impact on the children involved. - ✓ the image is of a severe or extreme nature. - ✓ capacity of child and understanding of consent. - ✓ the situation is isolated or if the image been more widely distributed. - ✓ there other circumstances relating to either the sender or recipient that may add cause for concern i.e. difficult home circumstances. - ✓ there are previous similar incidents.
+- ✓ there is a significant impact on the children involved. - ✓ the image is of a severe or extreme nature. - ✓ capacity of child and understanding of consent. - ✓ the situation is isolated or if the image been more widely distributed. - ✓ there other circumstances relating to either the sender or recipient that may add cause for concern i.e. difficult home circumstances. - ✓ there are previous similar incidents.